SwanFi-Labs/SwanFi-Labs/README.md

 ## Overview

-SwanFi is a **high-performance on-chain data platform** built for the BNB Smart Chain ecosystem.
+SwanFi is a high-performance on-chain data platform built for the **BNB Smart Chain** ecosystem.
 We provide developers and traders with the infrastructure to discover, analyze, and act on BSC token data the moment it hits the chain.

-Our platform covers the full token lifecycle — from launch on Flap.sh and Four.meme, through bonding curve progression, to migration on PancakeSwap — and surfaces everything through a clean, versioned developer API and live WebSocket feeds.
+From launch on **Flap.sh** and **Four.meme**, through bonding curve progression, to migration on **PancakeSwap** — we surface everything through a clean developer API and live WebSocket feeds.

 ```
 New Token Launch → Indexing → Analytics → REST API / WebSocket → Your App